allegroai/clearml-docs/docs/clearml_agent/clearml_agent_fractional_gpus.md

    nvidia.com/gpu.product: A100-SXM4-40GB
 ```

+The ClearML Agent Helm chart lets you specify a pod template for each queue which describes the resources that the pod
+will use.
+The ClearML Agent uses this configuration to generate the necessary Kubernetes pod template for executing
+tasks based on the queue through which they are scheduled.

 When tasks are added to the relevant queue, the agent pulls the task and creates a pod to execute it, using the
 specified GPU slice.